Redesigning the OCI Compartment Selector for Clearer Navigation and Faster Workflows

 - Our engineers built out this component as a custom component and we contributed it back to our design system.

-- The hierarchical dropdown selection was also contributed back to our design system to be utilized in forms.
+- The hierarchical dropdown selection was also contributed back to our design system to be utilized in forms across the console.

 Future roadmap planning